 In radiological examination, the fracture extention to the bone, fragmentation the fractures slipperiness and the fractures stability should be evaluated.
 All of these factors should be brought together and the most appropriate treatment decision should be taken for the patient.

-If the fracture isn't broken, it is sufficient to fix the fracture with plaster.
+If the fracture sides are not displaced, it is sufficient to fix the fracture with plaster.
 Fracture fixation period (between 3-5 weeks) is determined according to the age and fracture type of the patient.
 If fracture has been dislocated, after the evaluation of the fracture, it is tried to put into place.
 If it is possible, the fracture can be seen with the help of a radiographic examination (scopy) which can be performed instantly.
 If the fracture is in the proper position, plaster can be made.
 If there is no scopy, after being taken to the plaster, radiological examination is performed and the fracture position is evaluated by taking the again.
 If it is decided to continue with plaster, radiological examination should be done 3 weeks later and whether the fracture position is dislocated should be followed.
 Plaster is removed 5-6 weeks after.